coyove/s2db/readme.md

 UNLINK key
     # Unlink the key, it will get deleted during compaction.
 ```

+# Weak Cache
+Read commands like `ZRANGE` or `ZMDATA` will store results into a weak cache.
+Cached values will not be returned in the preceding requests unless you append `WEAK sec` to your commands, e.g.: `ZRANGE key start end WEAK 30` means returning cached results of `ZRANGE` if they are younger than 30 seconds.

+# Web Console
+Web console can be accessed at the same address as flag `-l` identified, to disable it, use flag `-no-web`.

 # Compaction
 To enable compaction, execute: `CONFIG SET CompactJobType <Type>`, where `<Type>` can be (`hh` ranges `00-23`, `mm` ranges `00-59`):